In the Software industry, we follow the hierarchy as:

 About the Author: Bhumika Mehta is a project lead, carrying 7 years of experience and working with Indusa Infotech.
 She is totally into testing and loves to test everything that exists.
 She appreciates good ideas, innovations, and risk.
 Of course, she hates monotonic work, people, and the environment.

-All the best for your endeavours in software testing.
+All the best for your endeavors in Software Testing.
 Happy testing.